Cytnx-dev/Cytnx/docs/README.md

 2. Install additional requirements (this might not all be required and/or additional configuration steps might be needed!):
     ```bash
     - $ conda install sphinx sphinxcontrib-bibtex doxygen breathe sphinxcontrib-jquery
-    - $ pip install pip install sphinxbootstrap4theme
+    - $ pip install sphinxbootstrap4theme
     ```

 3. Run make